Accounting Cost Behavior

 50,000 x $10

-From the above table you see that the total cost of valves varies in direct proportion to the number of units produced.
+From the table above you see that the total cost of valves changes in direct proportion to the number of units produced.
 The unit cost, however, stays the same and does not depend on the output volume.

-The variable costs from the table above can be easily presented in a graph.
+The variable costs from the preceding table can be easily presented in a graph.
 Illustration 2 demonstrates how the variable costs for valves behave as total production changes.
 The graph shows the same data, but in a different way.
-Note that the variable cost line starts at zero cost for zero production and increases gradually with the increase in the number of valves produced.
+Note that the variable cost line starts at zero cost for zero production and increases gradually with the increase in the number of valves produced:

 Illustration 2: Total variable cost graph